umeshkumhar/ai-on-gke/tutorial.md

 Welcome to the Cloudshell tutorial for AI on GKE!

-This guide will show you how to prepare GKE cluster and install the AI applications on GKE.
-It'll also walk you through the files that needs your inputs and commands that will complete the tutorial.
+This guide will show you how to prepare a GKE cluster and install the AI applications on GKE.
+It'll also walk you through the configuration files that can be provided with custom inputs and commands that will complete the tutorial.

 **Time to complete**: About 30 minutes

-**Prerequisites**: A Cloud Billing account
+**Prerequisites**: GCP project linked with a Cloud Billing account

-Click the **START** button to move to the next step.
+To begin, click **Start**.

 ## What is AI-on-GKE

-The AI-on-GKE provides <<COMPLETE THIS>>

-Next, you'll provide inputs parameters and launch a AI-on-GKE tutorial.
+This tutorial Terraform & Cloud Build to provision the infrastructure as well as deploy the workloads

+You'll be performing the following activities:

+1. Set project-id for gcloud CLI
+2. Update terraform variable values to create infrastructure
+3. Update terraform variable values to provide workload configuration
+4. Create a GCS bucket to store terraform state
+5. Configure service account to be used for deployment
+6. Submit Cloud build job to create infrastructure & deploy workloads

+To get started, click **Next**.

 ## Step 0: Set your project
-To set your Cloud Platform project in this terminal session use:
+To set your Cloud Platform project for this terminal session use:
 ```bash
 gcloud config set project [PROJECT_ID]
 ```
-In this project, the tutorial resources will be created
+All the resources will be created in this project

 ## Step 1: Provide PLATFORM Inputs Parameters for Terraform

-Here on step 1 you need to update the PLATFORM terraform tfvars file (located in ./platform/platform.tfvars) to provide the input parameters to allow terraform code execution to provision GKE resource.
-Thise will include the inputs parameters in form of key value pairs.
+Here on step 1 you need to update the PLATFORM terraform tfvars file (located in ./platform/platform.tfvars) to provide the input parameters to allow terraform code execution to provision GKE resources.
+This will include the input parameters in the form of key value pairs.
 Update the values as per your requirements.

 <walkthrough-editor-open-file filePath="./platform/platform.tfvars"> Open platform.tfvars
 </walkthrough-editor-open-file>

 Update `project_id` and review the other default values.

-**Tip**: Click the highlighted text above to open the file on your cloudshell.
+**Tip**: Click the highlighted text above to open the file in your cloudshell editor.

 You can find tfvars examples in the tfvars_examples folder.

 ## Step 2: Provide APPLICATION Inputs Parameters for Terraform

-Here on step 1 you need to update the APPLICATION terraform tfvars file (located in ./workloads/workloads.tfvars) to provide the input parameters to allow terraform code execution to provision the APPLICATION WORKLOADS.
-Thise will include the inputs parameters in form of key value pairs.
+Here on step 2 you need to update the APPLICATION terraform tfvars file (located in ./workloads/workloads.tfvars) to provide the input parameters to allow terraform code execution to provision the APPLICATION WORKLOADS.
+This will include the input parameters in the form of key value pairs.
 Update the values as per your requirements.

 <walkthrough-editor-open-file filePath="./workloads/workloads.tfvars"> Open workloads.tfvars
 </walkthrough-editor-open-file>